• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 Baseline- experimentation is key!

-Sourdough Blueberry Muffin Ingredients
+Sourdough Blueberry Muffins Ingredients

 The ingredients required for sourdough blueberry muffins are simple.
 You can keep your kitchen stocked with quality, organic ingredients when you shop at Thrive Market!
 They are my number one go to for all the organic, clean label ingredients that I can eat peacefully knowing they are good for my body.
 Use my link below to get 40% off your first order!